james-alex/color_models/color_models/README.md

 [![pub package](https://img.shields.io/pub/v/color_models.svg)](https://pub.dartlang.org/packages/color_models)

-A package with models for defining colors in the CMYK, HSI, HSL, HSP, HSB, LAB, RGB, and XYZ color spaces, with methods for converting colors between spaces and adjusting their properties.
+A package with models for defining colors in the CMYK, HSI, HSL, HSP, HSB, LAB, Oklab, RGB, and XYZ color spaces, with methods for converting colors between spaces and adjusting their properties.

 __For use with Flutter, see:__ https://pub.dev/packages/flutter_color_models